ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 ### Updating UI Text

-Now we are going back to our `DisplayCoins` script and replace the code with the following:
+Now let's go back to our `DisplayCoins` script and replace the code with the following:

 ```lua
 -- Display the player's coin amount